 South Dakota deer hunting is rapidly rising in popularity and quality of deer due to the conservation practices and game management of farms and ranches like Daybreak Ranch.
 Archery licenses for deer are easily obtained by just applying.
 Gun permits for non-residents are harder to obtain due to a lottery system in eastern South Dakota.
 Non-residents can only apply for left over licenses.

 Our archery season starts the 4th Saturday of September and runs through December 31st so there’s lots of time to hunt.
-We try to book 4 hunters per 5 day hunt, preferably all from the same party.
+We try to book 4 hunters for a 6 day hunt, preferably all from the same party.
 This helps avoid any conflicts of a personal nature.
 However, we will work with any individual or group as lifelong friendships can soon develop from once strangers.